 Pardon our pun, but Fishing With Dynamite will put an explosion of flavor in your mouth.
 It’s out of this world.
 Can you tell we’re fans?

-The Manhattan Beach-based eatery opened with a bang this past April just two doors down from Chef David LeFevre’s other delectable eatery, M.B.
+The Manhattan Beach-based eatery opened with a bang this past April just two doors down from James Beard nominated chef David LeFevre’s other delectable eatery, M.B.
 Post.

 Our first tip is to book in advance.
 Due to the restaurant’s popularity and space — it only seats 36 at capacity — you’ll be waiting for a long time to get reservations (4 months!).
 But it’s worth it, trust us.